MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualengine-idl.md

  Values                         | Descriptions
 --------------------------------|---------------------------------------------
 FOCUSDIRECTION_NONE            | The constant for specifying no focus direction.
+FOCUSDIRECTION_FORWARD            | The constant for specifying the forward focus direction.
-FOCUSDIRECTION_BACKWARD            | The constant for specifying the forward focus direction.
+FOCUSDIRECTION_BACKWARD            | The constant for specifying the back focus direction.

 Represents the direction of a focus change.